thomasmichaelwallace/serverless-better-credentials/README.md

   # - ... other plugins
 ```

+## AWS Single Sign On (SSO) Support

+AWS SSO profiles configured to work with the AWS CLI should "just work" when this plugin is enabled.
+This includes prompting and attempting to automatically open the SSO authorization page in your default browser when the credentials require refreshing.

+Full details about how to configure AWS SSO can be found in the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).

-## Credential Resolution
+## Other Credential Resolution

-Credentials are resolved in the same order the serverless framework currently uses.
+Credentials are resolved in the same order the Serverless Framework currently uses.
 This order is:

  * from **profile**: cli flag `--aws-profile`
  * from **profile**: env `AWS_${STAGE}_PROFILE`